 Desired student characteristics include:

 - strong record of academic success, including excellent recommendations

 - interest in and potential for rigorous scholarly activity

-- interest in and ability to work in collaborative research teams and development groups
+- interest in and ability to work in collaborative teams

 - personal commitment, responsibility and reliability